Skip to navigation Skip to content

 • the type of care arrangement (court order, parenting plan or written care agreement)

-• in some cases, whether the person with more actual care than set out in the written care arrangement takes reasonable action to participate in an approved Family Dispute Resolution process
+• in some cases, where the party have more care than what was set out in the written care arrangement takes reasonable action to participate in an accredited Family Dispute Resolution process

-Reasonable action by customer with increased care + Read more ...
+Reasonable action by the party with increased care + Read more ...

-The length of the interim period may be reduced if the customer with increased care is taking reasonable action and the written care arrangement is based on a:
+The length of the interim period may be reduced if the party with increased care is taking reasonable action and the written care arrangement is based on a:

 • court order that started more than 26 weeks before the care change, or